Nuts are among my favorite aphrodisiac ingredients. Why? The benefits of nuts are unparalleled.

 Nuts are a source of fiber

 Not all nuts are created equally but they all are considered fiber rich.
 For example, one of the health benefits of almonds is that they offer about 3.5 grams of fiber per serving.
 Learn more about almonds and why they’re among the best foods for men.

 Nuts contain healthy fats

 Returning to the subject of the fat content in nuts…Don’t worry about that fat in your arteries (too much).
 You see, nuts are packed with monounsaturated fats.
 You might have heard them referred to as “healthy fats.”
-(However the do contain some saturated fat.
-So if you need to stick to a low fat diet, you’ll want to track your nut intake.)
+(However they do contain some saturated fat.
+So if you need to stick to a low-fat diet, you’ll want to track your nut intake.)

 Interestingly, the combination of nuts’ healthy fats, protein and fiber can help suppress appetite and prevent overindulging.
 But if you’re wondering which are the best nuts for weight loss, unfortunately, the answer is none.
 Studies show that nuts do not significantly impact weight loss or gain.

 How nuts support sexual health

 Many of the nutrients in nuts have the potential to specifically support your sexual health.
-Nuts are a source of vitamin E, magnesium and l-argenine.
-(L-argenine facilitates blood flow and is considered a potential aid to erectile dysfunction.)
+Nuts are a source of vitamin E, magnesium and l-arginine.
+(L-arginine facilitates blood flow and is considered a potential aid to erectile dysfunction.)
 This is one of the reasons nuts are considered a good food for men’s sexual health.
 Women can appreciate many of nuts’ benefits, but as far as the health community is concerned, when it comes to many types of nuts, it is food for a man’s sexual system more than a woman’s.